speedscale/speedscale-cli/README.md

 <img src="/logo/gold_speedscale_logo_landscape_large.png" width="400">

-`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).
+`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).  `speedscale` can wrap your running application, capturing all inbount and outbount traffic while in use.
+Captured traffic can be used to regression test later versions of your app, or load test by sending the same requests multiple times.

+See it in action!
 TODO: Insert asciinema video here showing speedscale in action.

-## Why use speedscale?
+## Why use speedscale CLI?

 - Visualize inbound / outbound network communication.
 - Understand the relationship between an application and its external dependencies.